 BioMaps: BioMaps takes one or more sets of genes and determines which functional terms (GO [Ashburner 2000] or MIPS [Mewes 2004] ) are statistically over-represented in each set with respect to a background population (e.g. Arabidopsis genome).
 The output is presented in either a tabular format or as a directed acyclic graph [Gutierrez 2007] [Katari 2010].

-Sungear: Sungear enables a visually interactive and biologist-driven exploration of experiments/lists, all of their disjoint intersections, and their related ontological terms.
-The position and size of a circle is proportional to the number of genes in the intersection of those lists (see [Poultney 2007]).
+Sungear: Sungear enables a visually interactive and biologist-driven exploration of experiments/lists, all of their disjoint intersections, and their related ontological terms (see [Poultney 2007]).
 Biologists find Sungear to be an extremely powerful and interactive tool for analyzing the interrelationships between sets of genes [Gutierrez 2007, J Exp Bot].

-NetMatch: NetMatch, a Cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph [Ferro 2007].
-New versions compute the statistical significance of the motifs (e.g. Transcription factor motifs) found in a network.
+NetMatch: NetMatch, a Cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph [Ferro 2007], including statistical significance.

 Aim 4.
 Predictions: Extensions into time and species.
 We have accomplished dynamic network modeling by applying a machine learning method called “State Space” analysis to time-series data in Arabidopsis to learn regulatory networks [Krouk 2010 Genome Biol; Mirowski 2009].
 Our second accomplished goal was to extend VirtualPlant to other single species datasets such as Rice (see www.virtualplant.org).